akanugan/ticl_hackathon_energyRegression/README.md

 git checkout master
 ```

-The script in /bin will create conda env with all packages need in the present folder:
+This script will create conda env. with all packages needed in the present folder:
 ```bash
 bash bin/create-conda-env.sh
 ```